 - What are the paths of their curiosity?

-- What are their interests?
+- Also, what are their interests?
 Daydreams?
 Wondering?

 - Plant seeds of possibilities

 - Reframe personality glitches, to help them work towards good rather than glitches

 - Words need to fall into a tender place in your teens’ heart